-Subgrantees target their outreach to vulnerable populations including but not limited to the disabled, elderly and those on fixed incomes.
-The benefit amount is determined in the same manner regardless of the source of income or vulnerable status; the determining factors are family income level and size.
+Subgrantees target their outreach to vulnerable populations including but not limited to the disabled, elderly, households with children under the age of 6 and those on fixed incomes.
+The benefit amount is determined in the same manner regardless of the source of income or vulnerable status; the determining factors are household income level and size.
 Those factors place the household in the Massachusetts LIHEAP benefit matrix and there may additionally be proration of benefit due to household members' U.S. Citizenship/Qualified Alien Status.
-DHCD maintains a mail-in recertification process, by which many of households', including vulnerable households', eligibility is determined before the beginning of the heating season (November 1st).
+EOHLC maintains a mail-in recertification process, by which many of households', including vulnerable households', eligibility is determined before the beginning of the heating season (November 1st).
+An online recertification process is offered as well.

-DHCD uses a mixture of a fixed benefit determined by poverty level, and offers an additional benefit, the High Energy Cost Supplement (HECS), to households that surpass the previous year's heating cost thresholds.
+EOHLC uses a mixture of a fixed benefit determined by poverty level, and offers an additional benefit, the High Energy Cost Supplement (HECS), to households that surpass the previous year's heating cost thresholds.
 This process assures that households with the lowest income and the highest fuel costs receive the most benefits.

 2.5 Check the variables you use to determine your benefit levels.
-(Check all that apply): ☑ Income ☑ Family (household) size ☑ Home energy cost or need: ☑ Fuel type ☐ Climate/region ☐ Individual bill ☑ Dwelling type ☑ Energy burden (% of income spent on home energy) ☐ Energy need ☐ Other (Describe) Benefit Levels, 2605(b)(5) - Assurance 5, 2605(c)(1)(B) 2.6 Describe estimated benefit levels for FY 2021: \$ 200 Minimum benefit \$600 Maximum benefit 2.7 Do you provide in-kind (e.g., blankets, space heaters) and/or other forms of benefits? ☐ Yes ⊠ No If yes, describe.
+(Check all that apply): ☐ Income ☐ Family (household) size ☐ Home energy cost or need: ☐ Fuel type ☐ Climate/region ☐ Individual bill ☐ Dwelling type ☐ Energy burden (% of income spent on home energy) ☐ Energy need ☐ Other (Describe) Benefit Levels, 2605(b)(5) - Assurance 5, 2605(c)(1)(B) 2.6 Describe estimated benefit levels for FY 2021: \$ 200 Minimum benefit \$ 600 Maximum benefit 2.7 Do you provide in-kind (e.g., blankets, space heaters) and/or other forms of benefits? ☐ Yes No If yes, describe.